awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

-You can check the status of your requests by calling the EC2 client's :methodname:`describeSpotInstanceRequests()` method with a :java-api:`DescribeSpotInstanceRequestsRequest <services/ec2/model/DescribeSpotInstanceRequestsRequest>` object.
-The returned :java-api:`DescribeSpotInstanceRequestsResult
+You can check the status of your requests by calling the EC2 client's :methodname:`describeSpotInstanceRequests()` method with a :aws-java-class:`DescribeSpotInstanceRequestsRequest <services/ec2/model/DescribeSpotInstanceRequestsRequest>` object.
+The returned :aws-java-class:`DescribeSpotInstanceRequestsResult
 <services/ec2/model/DescribeSpotInstanceRequestsResult>` object contains a list of
-:java-api:`SpotInstanceRequest <services/ec2/model/SpotInstanceRequest>` objects that you can use to query the status of your spot requests and obtain their instance IDs once they are no longer in the *open* state.
+:aws-java-class:`SpotInstanceRequest <services/ec2/model/SpotInstanceRequest>` objects that you can use to query the status of your spot requests and obtain their instance IDs once they are no longer in the *open* state.